BenLangmead/aws-indexes/docs/index.md

+Public hosting of these index files is possible thanks to the Amazon Web Services [Public Dataset Program](https://aws.amazon.com/opendata/public-datasets/).

 # Bowtie 2 indexes

 [Bowtie](http://bowtie-bio.sourceforge.net) and [Bowtie 2](http://bowtie-bio.sourceforge.net/bowtie2) are read aligners for sequencing reads.
 Bowtie specializes in short reads, generally about 50bp or shorter.
 Bowtie 2 specializes in longer reads, up to around hundreds of base pairs.